As-Built Drawings in Solar Engineering: A Short Guide

 Supporting Long-Term Maintenance

 Accurate as-builts take out the guesswork.
 They show you exactly where everything is, like every conduit, connection, and part.
-Meaning fewer surprises, faster repairs, and less downtime.
-And in a world where every hour of downtime will cost energy and capital, that clarity is golden.
+Meaning fewer surprises, faster repairs, and less down time.
+And in a world where every hour of downtime will costs energy and capital, that clarity is golden.
 These drawings continue giving value long after the work is done.

 as built drawing by solar engineers